seanxiangct/GraphQL/README.md

 ## To Run

-Run the docker-compose.yml file to start up the service locally with the service and postgreSQL containers
+Run the docker-compose.yml file to start up the services locally with the API service and postgreSQL containers

 To connect to the database:

 1. shell into the database container
-2. run `psql -U postgres graph_db`
+2. run `psql -U postgres graph_db` connect to the service database

 To initialise database table, with all containers running, run: